iceye-ltd/product-documentation/docs/productguide/ordering.md

 #### Feasibility Study as Part of a Standard Order

-At any time, when considering placing an ICEYE Tasking standard order you can request a feasibility study by emailing [customer@iceye.com](mailto:customer@iceye.com).
+ICEYE customers can request a feasibility study at any time when considering placing a standard order request.
+Simply email the COSP team at the address your were given when your account was set up.
 You will need to provide an AOI, an imaging mode (or resolution), a time period and any possible additional instructions that you may require.
 The ICEYE Customer Operations and Satellite Planning Team will respond with a list of acquisition opportunities.
 Please note that *Feasibility Studies* are for informational purposes and do not reserve constellation capacity for the opportunities reported.
 The required constellation capacity to fulfill an order under the agreed time window is only reserved after ICEYE confirms an *order*.
 Please also note that feasibility studies are *not required* to place a standard order.
 You can eliminate the need for a feasibility study by accurately describing the time windows and other acquisition constraints that match your actual needs as part of your standard order.

 <figure markdown>
 ![placeholder](img/optional_feasibility_study.png){width="600"}